HigherOrderCO/HVM/README.md

 Benchmarks
 ==========

 HVM has two main advantages over GHC: beta-optimality and automatic parallelism.
-As such, to compare the runtimes, I'll highlight 2 parallel benchmarks (one simple and one complex), 2 optimal benchmarks (one simple and one compelx) and 1 sequential benchmark.
-Note HVM is still an early prototype, it **obviously** won't beat GHC in general, but it does quite fine already, and should improve steadily as optimizations are implemented.
+As such, to compare them, I've selected 2 parallel benchmarks (simple and complex), 2 optimal benchmarks (simple and complex) and 1 sequential benchmark.
+Keep in mind HVM is still an early prototype, it **obviously** won't beat GHC in general, but it does quite fine already, and should improve steadily as optimizations are implemented.
 Tests were ran with `ghc -O2` for Haskell and `clang -O2` for HVM, in an 8-core M1 Max processor.

 List Fold (Sequential)
 ----------------------